Ars grammatica

 An ars grammatica (art of grammar) is a generic or proper title for surveys of Latin grammar.
-The first ars grammatica seems to have been composed by Remmius Palaemon (first century CE), but is now lost.
-The most famous ars grammatica since late antiquity has been that composed by Donatus.
+The first ars grammatica seems to have been composed by Remmius Palaemon (first century AD), but is now lost.
+The most famous ars grammatica since late antiquity has been that composed by Donatus and was one of the first experimental texts printed by Gutenberg.